 Soon, the little puppy licking my face and his novice owner (me) were in the shower, trying to clean up the disaster that has recently ensued.
 I felt unfit.
 Unqualified.
 I felt unprepared.
 My attempts at kennel training were failing on multiple levels and I was too green to realize it.

 More than once I have found myself looking back at what seemed to be an impossibility on training a pointing dog.
 The end product would never come.
 It just was not in the cards.
 But, in the long run, it DOES come together.
+Building a solid foundation in many aspects of dog training can keep them safe.
 You just need a plan.

 A simple Google search will reveal a large spread of puppy training resources.
 In fact, you could get lost in them.
 Avoid any type of plan that may involve forcing a puppy into bad situations.
 Crate training should be a positive experience for a puppy and just shutting them in and throwing away the key will fail.

 After the above-mentioned episode, we started again at ground zero on kennel training.
 The door was left open, a comfy blanket inside, and treats were often hidden in the back.
 My larger error of not having a regular housebreaking plan that involved taking the puppy out hourly was eventually resolved.

 As he began to make his way into the kennel on his own we would say the word “kennel” with excitement and I didn’t have to feign excitement.
 I was very excited to have progress!
 Before I knew it, he would stay in their silently for longer and longer intervals with the door shut.
 That hurdle made the kennel part fall right into place.
 Looking back, maybe I was putting the cart before the horse.